Important Note for EU students applying to commence their studies in 2021-22 or afterwards

 Your application will be considered and assessed on an individual basis if you are undertaking a paid internship or have other sources of funding from the College or an external organisation.

 For successful applicants, the amount of the bursary awarded will depend on their household income as well as the duration of their planned activity, with a maximum of £2,120 for 8 weeks.

 Successful applicants, whose household income is below £42,620, will be awarded the full amount, which is £265 per week.
 If the household income of successful applicants is above this threshold, a partial bursary will be awarded.

 Conditions of the award

 All recipients of Summer Bursaries will be required to:

-(a) Submit to the Director of Education & Senior Tutor a report on their Summer Bursary project by the first day of Michaelmas Term 2019; and
+(a) Submit to the Director of Education & Senior Tutor a report on their Summer Bursary project by 1st October 2019; and